vanguardbackup/vanguard/README.md

 9. Run `php artisan reverb:run` to start Laravel Reverb for websockets and real-time log viewing.
 10. Run `php artisan schedule:work` to start the scheduler.

-> [!NOTE]
-> The `vanguard:generate-key`
-command will generate an SSH key that will be used to authenticate with your remote servers.
-The generated keys will be stored in the `storage/app/ssh` directory.
-Make sure to keep the private key safe.

 > [!IMPORTANT]
 > Make sure you have set your SSH passphrase in your `.env` file.
 Keep it safe!